post-self/marsh.post-self.ink/content/stories/the-party-at-the-end-of-the-world.md

 type: story
 title: The Party at the End of the World
 author: Krzysztof “Tomash” Drewniak
-character: Scout at The Party V — 2401
+character: Scout At The Party V — 2401
 ---

 The Party stumbled at the touch of apocalypse.